Am I eligible for affordable housing?

 - Minimum income requirement – two to three times the amount of rent per month

-- Must meet selection criteria for the property
+- Selection criteria for the property

 What is the difference between “Income-Based” and “Income Guidelines”?

-Income Based rent is a percentage of your income.
-Income Guidelines are the minimum and maximum income limits set to qualify to rent an apartment.
+Income-Based rent is a percentage of your income.
+Income-Guidelines are the minimum and maximum income limits set to qualify to rent an apartment.
 Income limits are updated every year and will vary according to city, county, and state.